 Creating a positive eating environment

 Family meals take place in the home (or the “eating environment”).
-This eating environment can have a positive or negative impact on your children’s eating habits.
+This eating environment can help create a positive impact on your children’s eating habits.
 Here are a few tips to help you create a positive eating environment for your children.

 Have regular meal and snack times